 • Malware protection to prevent malware-based credential theft.

-• Fraud prevention technology that analyzes transaction originated from an account, to identify the anomalous ones that do not follow normal patterns, and that may indicate fraud.
+• Fraud prevention technology that analyzes transaction originated from an account to identify the anomalous ones that do not follow normal patterns, which may indicate fraud.